ksator/automated_junos_show_commands_collection_with_syslog_saltstack/README.md

 ### Gitlab
 - This SaltStack setup uses the gitlab server for external pillars (variables)
 - This SaltStack setup uses the gitlab server as a remote file server (templates, sls files, ...).
-- The Junos configuration is automatically saved on the Gitlab server
+- Junos show commands output is automatically saved on the Gitlab server

 ### Ubuntu
 - There is one single Ubuntu host